vanniktech/VNTFontListPreference/README.md

 VNTFontListPreference
 =====================

-This is an easy to use custom preference, which opens a dialog with a list of available fonts.
-The selected font gets automatically saved and you are able to set the font directory as well as the defaultValue.
+This custom preference opens a dialog of available fonts and automatically saves a selected font.
+The font directory and defaultValue is fully customizable.

 ```xml
 <com.vanniktech.vntfontlistpreference.VNTFontListPreference